Carlisle: Geography

 Carlisle is situated on a slight rise, in the Cumberland Ward, at the confluence of the rivers Eden, Caldew and Petteril.

-An important centre for trade, it is located 56 mi west of Newcastle upon Tyne, 71 mi north of Lancaster, 90 mi south-east of Glasgow, 93 mi south of Edinburgh, 120 mi north-west of York, and 300 mi north-north-west of London, at 54°52'N, 2°50'W. Nearby towns and villages include Longtown (north), Penrith (south), Brampton (east), Wigton (west), Haggbeck, Harker, Carwinley, Blackford, Houghton, Scotby, Wreay and Rockcliffe.
+An important centre for trade, it is located 56 mi west of Newcastle upon Tyne, 71 mi north of Lancaster, 90 mi south-east of Glasgow, 93 mi south of Edinburgh, 120 mi north-west of York, and 300 mi north-north-west of London.
+Nearby towns and villages include Longtown (north), Penrith (south), Brampton (east), Wigton (west), Haggbeck, Harker, Carwinley, Blackford, Houghton, Scotby, Wreay and Rockcliffe.

 Climate

 Carlisle experiences an oceanic climate (Köppen climate classification Cfb).
 In January 2005 Carlisle was hit by strong gales and heavy rain, and on Saturday 8 January 2005 all roads into Carlisle were closed owing to severe flooding, the worst since 1822, which caused three deaths.
 Even worse flooding than in 2005 affected Carlisle between 4 and 6 December 2015.
 During this time, nearly 36 hours of incessant rainfall breached flood defences and left several areas submerged – including Bitts Park, Hardwicke Circus and Warwick Road.
 This left the Sands Centre (and the nearby Shell petrol station and Bitts Park), marooned from the rest of the city.
 As several other areas of Cumbria were also badly affected (particularly Appleby and Wigton), all trains to Scotland were postponed indefinitely, with trains on the West Coast Mainline going no further than Preston, as nearby Lancaster suffered flooding and problems with electricity supply.
 Prime Minister David Cameron visited the city on 7 December 2015 to assess the damage, having earlier called an emergency Cobra meeting.